lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Each Profile, for each Rule ID value, MUST define

 - the presence or absence of the DTag field in the SCHC F/R messages, as well as its size if it is present,
-- the presence or absence of the MIC field in the SCHC F/R messages, as well as its size if it is present,
+- the size and algorithm for the MIC field in the SCHC F/R messages, if different from the default,
 - the expiration time of the Inactivity Timer

 Each Profile, for each Rule ID value, MAY define